shresthakamal/Customer-Churn-Prediction/README.md

 ### Download the dataset

-The following command will download the dataset from the URL given in `src/config/config.py` file .
+The following command will download the dataset from the URL given in `./churnprediction/config/config.py` file .

 ```
 python -m churnprediction.data.make_dataset
 ```

-### Run
+### Making Predictions

 ```
 python -m churnprediction.main